-Colombia doesn’t protect the rights to life of former FARC members as hundreds have been assassinated since the peace agreement according the Constitutional Court.
+Colombia doesn’t protect the rights to life of former FARC members as hundreds have been assassinated since the peace agreement according to the Constitutional Court.

 The Constitutional Court of Colombia ruled that the country doesn’t protect former FARC members as hundreds have been murdered since they returned to civil life.